Russell Wilson, DK Metcalf, Bobby Wagner named to Pro Bowl as Seahawks tie team mark with seven picks

 Ott is part of a kicking battery that has been among the NFL’s best.

 Seattle kicker Jason Myers has made all 20 field-goal attempts this season and has a team-record 31 in a row dating to last year, with Ott having not missed on a snap.
-Myers broke the team record of 30 with two field goals in Sunday’s 20-15 win over Washington.
-Ott has also expertly handled snaps to punter Michael Dickson, who is fourth in net punting at 44.1.
+Myers broke the team record of 30 with two field goals in the 20-15 victory Sunday at Washington.
+Ott also has expertly handled snaps to punter Michael Dickson, who is fourth in net punting at 44.1.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.